The story of a man who becomes two opposed musical personalities to fool the world

 Daniel took the pen and pad and paused for a second.
 Was this real?
 Did this beautiful, vibrant young woman really want to visit his home to hear his music?
 A thought suddenly crossed his mind that this was some kind of prank, that he had been set up.
 But almost immediately, he dismissed the thought.
-The only person who had known about today was his friend Michael and, Daniel knew that he would never do anything so cruel to him.
-He looked up at Lousie's face again.
+The only person who had known about today was his friend Lenny and, Daniel knew that he would never do anything so cruel to him.
+He looked up at Louise's face again.
 There was that glowing, re-assuring smile.
 There was something about her, something fresh and honest, that drew him to her, made him want to trust her.
 He quickly wrote his address and phone number on the pad and gave it to her.
 Then he opened the car door and looked at her once more.

 “It was nice to meet you Louise”, he said resolutely, as if this would be their only encounter.

 Her smile faded for a moment as he got into the car.

 As Lenny drove toward the exit for the long journey home, Daniel caught sight of Louise in the mirror, walking away and meeting up with a man.
 Daniel never expected to see her again.
 That weekend Daniel was preoccupied with thoughts of his clumsy first performance, but mostly of the girl he had met.

 A week later, much to Daniel's shock. and delight, he opened the door of his family home to find Louise standing there with that bright, enthusiastic smile on her face.

 “Hi Dan, ready to rock and roll?”

 He was so taken aback by the sight of her on his doorstep that he just stood gaping for a minute.
 Louise motioned with her hand and kept smiling.

 “Well superstar, can I come in then?” she asked.